 top of page

-Cook in the Kitchens of Pontelandolfo!
+Cooking in the Kitchens of Pontelandolfo

-You & Your Pals Choose the Dates.
+You and Your Pals Choose the Dates

 We will try to accommodate the dates you and your friends choose.
 Many villagers are involved in the program, we ask that you be a wee bit flexible.
 Our standard course is one chock filled week.
 If you are interested in a shorter or longer stay, we will work with you on creating a unique experience.